plecicki/sports-centre/README.md

 Testy obejmują takie elementy programu jak kontrolery, serwisy, mappery i pliki konfiguracyjne. <br>
 ![image](https://user-images.githubusercontent.com/84147482/200803054-a9e01833-c8b6-496d-8312-d5797263b898.png)
 ![image](https://user-images.githubusercontent.com/84147482/200803128-a7f29f6b-3994-4f06-a4fe-d4a72b2e4ad3.png)
+### Wzorce projektowe
+- Dekorator - do tworzenia zamówień (pakiet "supplements" oraz klasa serwisowa "SupplementsService") <br>
+- Builder - Klasa "UserToClone" <br>
+- Prototyp - płytki klon, użyte w "UserCardService" <br>
+- Singleton - we front - end'zie, nie w tym repozytorium.

 ## How to start a project [ENG]<a name="start"></a>
+The project was made with: <br>
+- Java 17.0.4.1 2022-08-18 LTS
+- Gradle 7.5 (Included in gradle-wrapper.properties)

 First, you need to run the back-end of the application contained in this repository, then the front-end contained in the repository linked above.
 Before commissioning, the following steps must be taken:
 ### Obligatory
 - Run the database attached to the project in the "SportsCentreDB" folder or create your own named "sports_centre" (Just create a database without tables.
 The tables will be created by Hibernate at startup).
 - Create a user with the data contained in the application.properties file.
 Login: sports_user, Password: sports_user and give him permission to operate in the database.
-- Create an environment variable named "CREATE_ADMIN_KEY" with any value that will be useful in the registration panel when creating an administrator account.
+- Create an environment variable named "CREATE_ADMIN_KEY" with any value that will be useful in the registration panel in front-end when creating an administrator account.
 You can also rigidly assign some invented key in the application.properties file to the "create.admin.key" field
 ### Optional (Failure to complete them will result in the loss of some functionalities and the appearance of messages in the console on the back-end of the application)
 - In order to test the function of sending e-mails by the program, complete the configuration data in the application.properties file.
 An example is already included in this file, where username and password are hidden in the environment variables.
 Even if we do not intend to enter the configuration data into our own account, e.g. in the "MailTrap" service, do not delete the sample data, because the program will not compile, and this will only inform the console that it has a problem with authentication, but the rest of the functions project will work properly despite the message in the console about the problem with authentication.
 - In order to display the weather for tomorrow, enter the access key to the field "weather.key" in the application.properties to the VisualCrossing website, which can be obtained at https://www.visualcrossing.com/ for free.
 If this condition is not met, a label will be displayed on the page with the error message.<br>